 Every graphic I saw online was either outdated or didn’t go back far enough, so this is my attempt to put a more comprehensive one out on the internet.
-I have 2013 through 2025 on here, and will update as I find old ones in the woods.
-The 2025 ball has not yet been released to market and is in testing with professionals right now.
-The image is from Titleist’s media release here.
+They debuted in 2000 and here I have 2007 through 2025, I will update as I find old ones in the woods.
+The 2025 ball is now released to market but the image is from Titleist’s media release here.
 Titleist, if I need to take this down please email me.

 It is very difficult to hit a ball over the net at Top Golf